-Typically, angels are accredited investors, which means they earned more than $200,000 in the last two years.
-If it’s a couple filing jointly, they need an annual salary of at least $300,000.
-In either instance, the accredited investor needs a total net worth of $1 million or more.
+Angel investors are typically accredited investors who earned over $200,000 in the last two years.
+If the angel investors are a couple filing their taxes jointly, they need an annual salary of at least $300,000.
+In either instance, the accredited investor must have a total net worth of $1 million or more.

-Angel investors tend to invest in companies in their own neighborhood, region or industry.
-They can invest on their own or as part of a network of angel investors.
-They aren’t just throwing money at the next big thing; there’s usually more meaning behind angel investing.
+Angel investors tend to invest in companies in their neighborhood, region or industry.
+They can invest independently or as part of an angel investor network.
+And they don’t just throw money at the next big thing — there’s usually more meaning behind what they choose to invest in.

-“Angel investors want to invest in something they have an affinity for,” said Adam Burrows, co-founder and managing partner at Range Ventures.
-“It may be something in their own backyard, a local business, or industry they are passionate about.”
+“Angel investors want to invest in something they have an affinity for,” explained Adam Burrows, co-founder and managing partner at Range Ventures.
+“It may be something in their own backyard, a local business or [an] industry they are passionate about.”

 How is an angel investor different from a venture capitalist?

-Take the stage at which they invest for starters.
-Business owners typically look for angel investors after they’ve exhausted funding from family and friends.
-At this stage, it’s called seed money, which is typically in the tens of thousands or hundreds of thousands rather than millions.
-Venture capitalists invest in startups that are more established.
-It’s when VCs are involved that you see the million- or even billion-dollar valuations.
+- Angel investors provide seed money.
+Business owners typically seek angel investors after exhausting personal funds and funding from family and friends.
+At this stage, angel investors provide seed money — typically tens or hundreds of thousands of dollars.
+In contrast, venture capitalists invest in more established companies.
+When VCs are involved, you’re more likely to see million- or even billion-dollar valuations.

-Angel investors are also more comfortable taking a lower role in a company than a VC.
-VCs usually want to play an intimate part in growing the company and often request a seat or two on the board of the companies they invest in.
+- Angel investors are OK with a lower-level role.
+Angel investors are comfortable taking a lower-level role in a company.
+In contrast, VCs usually want to play an intimate part in growing the company.
+They often request a seat or two on the board of the companies they invest in.

 How does angel investing work?

 Angel investors can invest on their own, as a network sharing information and investment ideas, or through a fund where everybody in a group puts up money.
-In the latter case, the funding group decides which companies to invest in and how much.
+In the latter case, the funding group decides which companies to invest in and how much to contribute.
 With a network, the angels can make their own investment decisions.

 Why do angel investors invest?

-Angel investors care about the companies they invest in, but that doesn’t mean they’re completely altruistic.
-They’re looking for a return on their investment too.
+While angel investors care about the companies they invest in, they’re not entirely altruistic.
+They’re also looking for a return on their investment.

 What are the pros and cons of angel investors?

-Angel investors play a vital role in building the big companies of tomorrow, but this type of funding isn’t for everyone.
-As with everything in life, there are pros and cons to working with angel investors.
+Angel investors play a vital role in building the big companies of tomorrow.
+However, this funding avenue isn’t for everyone.
+There are pros and cons to working with angel investors.

 Pros of working with angel investors

-Tapping angel investors to fund your business also lessens the risk to you.
-When you receive an investment from an angel investor, they’re making a bet on you.
-They don’t expect you to pay them back if things go south.
-That’s not the case with banks and lenders.
+- Borrowing from angel investors is low-risk.
+Tapping angel investors to fund your business lessens your risk.
+Angel investors are betting on you.
+They don’t expect you to pay them back if things go south, which isn’t the case with banks and lenders.

-“Angel investors often contribute their experience, expertise, and contacts to help drive the business forward and help increase their chances of success, which is obviously in everyone’s interest,” said Mike Lebus, founder of Angel Investment Network.
+- Angel investors offer advice and assistance.
+Angel investors provide mentoring and counseling.
+Many angel investors have been there, done that, and are a treasure trove of advice.
+They want you to succeed and won’t mind rolling up their sleeves to help you get there.
+“Angel investors often contribute their experience, expertise, and contacts to help drive the business forward and help increase their chances of success, which is obviously in everyone’s interest,” explained Mike Lebus, founder of Angel Investment Network.

 Cons of working with an angel investor